 - Cohort starts in early spring of 2021.

-Prospective students should first complete the CASPA application.
+Domestic applicants should first complete the CASPA application.
 It must be received and verified by the deadline date of August 15, of the year prior to spring matriculation.
 Please send all transcripts directly to CASPA.
+International applicants - please see below.

 K-State PA Program Supplemental Application